Why & How Do I Protect My Assets?

 |Structure||Features that Protect Your Assets|

-In the event of legal action against the company a creditor will have the ability to make an assault on the assets of the company, but they will not have the ability to make an attack on the assets of the shareholders.
+In the event that legal action is taken against the firm, a creditor will have the ability to make an assault on the assets of the company, but they will not have the ability to make an attack on the assets of the shareholders.

-There are exceptions to the rule – specially Directors Penalty Notices that can be issued when a director is found to have violated their duty.
+There are several exceptions to the rule, particularly Directors Penalty Notices that can be issued when a director is found to have violated their duty.

 A trust that is overseen by a corporation has several advantages, including those associated with the trust’s role as a business entity and those associated with the corporation’s function as an asset holder.
-Therefore as with companies, this will protect you from having legal action taken against the company, but it will not prevent the company from having legal action taken against you!
+As is the case with corporations, this will protect you from having legal action taken against the company, but it will not prevent the company from having legal action taken against you!

-A common situation is to have a spouse as sole shareholder of the corporate trustee, while the one who makes decisions for the firm is appointed to the directorship of the corporate trustee.
-This only allows the business decision maker to be sued for breaching of their directors duties (which you shouldn’t be doing!), but not for legal action to/from the business.
-The disadvantage of this is that you give up full control of the shares.
+It is not uncommon for one spouse to be the only shareholder of the corporate trustee, while the one who makes decisions for the firm is appointed to the directorship of the corporate trustee.
+This only allows the decision maker of the business to be sued for breaching their directors obligations (which you shouldn’t be doing!), but it does not allow for legal action to or from the business itself.
+One of the drawbacks of doing so is that you will no longer have complete authority over the shares.

 Mum & Dad Business Owners, Investors & Asset Protection

 When a married couple seeks to secure their assets, one of their primary goals should be to safeguard the family home and any other investments they may have.
 It is common for one partner in a married couple to exercise control over the company; as a result, this partner is a less desirable choice for asset ownership.

 The following are our suggestions for setting up an entity according to a standard template.
 We are aware that each person’s situation is unique, and because of this, we strongly recommend that you consult with us before establishing any companies.